ENate/AI-model-Examples/supervised/generative-ai/README.md

 ### Generative Adversarial Networks (GANS)

 ### Introduction
-This supervised deep learning method is based on a generator feed forward neural network and a distributor.
+The examples presented in this forlder represent generative models -- which are  deep learning methods based on a generator feed forward neural network and a distributor.
 Formulated on ideas linked to game theory, it is meant to present to competing networks which will output a given probability using information derived from the data set.

 ### Features of GANs
 - Two competing agents whose objectives is to work for opossing goals.